awsdocs/amazon-detective-admin-guide/doc_source/detective-github-scripts.md

 The `enableDetective.py` script does the following:

 1. Enables Detective in for an administrator account in each specified Region, if the administrator account does not already have Detective enabled in that Region\.

+   When you use the script to enable Detective, you can assign tag values to the behavior graph\.

 1. Optionally sends invitations from the administrator account to the specified member accounts for each behavior graph\.